peterrenshaw/wsd/README.md

 2018NOV02
+* fix this crap:

+               TODO initialisation of these fields is dodgy, verify add these fields to the header so we don't have problem of undefined.
+But we have to work with this on d3js side

 * reformat that local time to a ISO format so we can convert to Date in JS side the objective here is to create a datetime ISO standard, then at JS side you can create a date and manipulate it.